In 2016 Illinois credit unions demonstrated a “people over profits” philosophy

 About Illinois Credit Union League

-The Illinois Credit Union League (ICUL) is the primary trade association for more than 260 credit unions doing business in Illinois.
+The Illinois Credit Union League is the primary trade association for 212 state and federal credit unions in Illinois.
 It focuses on providing legislative and regulatory advocacy, compliance assistance and information, and a wide range of educational and training services to those credit unions, who in turn serve approximately 3.4 million members.
-As a not-for-profit corporation chartered under the laws of the State of Illinois, membership in the League is open to any Illinois credit union doing business and operating in accordance with the Illinois Credit Union Act or the Federal Credit Union Act.
+More information can be found at www.icul.com.